maynardz/terminal_dungeon/README.md

 <strong>dir</strong> - see what's inside the folder you're currently in

-<i>Be sure to run this in the command prompt itself.
+<i>Be sure to traverse the dungeon in the command prompt itself.
 No cheating in VSCode!</i>